Replace the old spark plugs? Check.

 As we mentioned earlier, the expense to replace a transmission usually ranges from $1,500 to around $3,500.

-Which would you rather spend your money on, a fresh transmission or an $80-$250 fluid change every 30,000-60,000 miles?
+Which would you rather spend your money on, a new transmission or an $80-$250 fluid change every 30,000-60,000 miles?

-We would certainly choose the latter.
+We would unquestionably choose the latter.